vegarant/fastwht/README.md

 ## A fast Walsh-Hadamard transform for Matlab and Python 2

-`fastwht` is an C++ implementation (using [fxt](http://www.jjj.de/fxt/)) of the fast Walsh-Hadamard transform with bindings to Matlab and Python 2.
+`fastwht` is an C++ implementation (using [fxt](http://www.jjj.de/fxt/)) of the fast Walsh-Hadamard transform with bindings to Matlab and Python.
 The algorithm perform the transform in-place in O( N log(N) ) operations.
 Current version are order of magnitude faster than Matlab's own implementation `fwht`.
 As Python's NumPy package does not implement this transform, no such comparison